tjmahr/bucld17/README.md

 ### Reproducibility tips

-Don't hesitate to ask.
+Don't hesitate to ask here with an issue or by emailing Tristan.
 These things can be finicky on other people's computers.

 This code should install most of the needed packages.
 Otherwise, the session-info at the bottom of each script has the version and provenance of